cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     :type boolean: bool or list of tuple
     :param integer: Is the variable integer?
 The semantics are the same as the boolean argument.
     :type integer: bool or list of tuple
+    :param sparsity: Fixed sparsity pattern for the variable.
+    :type sparsity: list of tuplewith
+    :param pos: Is the variable constrained to be positive?
+    :type pos: bool
+    :param neg: Is the variable constrained to be negative?
+    :type neg: bool

 The ``value`` field of Variables and Parameters can be assigned a value after construction, but the assigned value must satisfy the object attributes.